SimpNick6703/Portfolio-Analyzer/README.md

 5.  **Stopping the Application:**
     -   To stop the containers, press `Ctrl + C` in the terminal where Docker Compose is running.
-    -   To stop and remove the containers, you can run `docker-compose down`.
+    -   To stop and remove the containers, you can run `docker-compose down -v`.